SPRING 2018 Student Workshops

 Click here to join our mailing list to receive email alerts as workshops become available.

-This workshop aims to undo the myth of “writer’s block.”
-We will start with a discussion of why that blinking cursor or that blank page can be the biggest obstacle to our progress.
-Then, through a series of activities, we will develop some strategies for overcoming “writer’s block” that can help students produce their best work without the constant stress of looming deadlines.
+This workshop aims to help identify and overcome one of the biggest challenges to academic success: getting started.
+Procrastination, writer's block, lack of motivation, dread - whatever the term, we've all experienced it.
+This workshop will start with a discussion of why that blinking cursor or that blank page can be the biggest obstacle to our progress.
+Then, through a series of activities, we will develop strategies for overcoming those obstacles so that you can produce your best work without the constant stress of looming deadlines.
 The workshop is open to all Rice students, faculty, and staff.
 No registration is necessary.

 This workshop is designed for non-native English-speaking students—undergraduate and graduate—who are seeking to expand their academic vocabulary.
 Students will be introduced to tools and strategies that will help them understand and learn new words and phrases from a variety of sources—from emails and news sites, to assigned readings and reports.
 Additionally, students will discover tools to aid them as they learn how to use new vocabulary in appropriate contexts.
 Participants will learn to approach every encounter with English as an opportunity to expand their vocabulary.
 Students are expected to complete short assignments based on selected reading and writing samples and will be offered individual consultations.
 Limited to 15 participants.

-This intensive, result-oriented series of 3 classes will provide students the opportunity to learn and practice the presentation skills most essential for academic and professional success.
+This series of 3 classes will provide students the opportunity to learn and practice the presentation skills most essential for academic and professional success.
 Students will learn practical techniques for designing, preparing and delivering an effective speech.
 In addition, students will learn to control nervousness and grow confidence.
 Each student will receive an individualized set of recommendations to help them become a better presenter and communicator.
+This workshop is targeted to graduate students, but advanced undergraduates are welcome.
 Limited to 15 participants.

 Other communications workshops on campus: